-Use of conditional age-at-length will greatly increase the total number of age composition observations and associated model run time, but it is a superior approach for several reasons.
+Use of conditional age-at-length will greatly increase the total number of age composition observations and associated model run time but there can be several advantages to inputting ages in this fashion.
 First, it avoids double use of fish for both age and size information because the age information is considered conditional on the length information.
 Second, it contains more detailed information about the relationship between size and age so provides stronger ability to estimate growth parameters, especially the variance of size-at-age.
 Lastly, where age data are collected in a length-stratified program, the conditional age-at-length approach can directly match the protocols of the sampling program.